pinjoc/pinjoc-smart-contract/README.md

 ## 📜 Description

 PINJOC is a decentralized fixed-rate lending protocol that revolutionizes DeFi lending by implementing a market-driven interest rate mechanism.
-Built on Ethereum, the protocol leverages CLOB (Central Limit Order Book) technology from GTX DEX to ensure efficient price discovery and optimal interest rate determination based on real-time supply and demand dynamics.
+Built on RISE network, the protocol leverages CLOB (Central Limit Order Book) technology from GTX DEX to ensure efficient price discovery and optimal interest rate determination based on real-time supply and demand dynamics.

 ---